-Rules: There will be five exercise sheets.
-You have to hand-in 70 % of the assignments, attend atleast 3 exercise courses and present a solution in the exercise course to get the 0.3 bonus..
+Rules: There will be four exercise sheets.
+You have to hand-in 70 % of the assignments, attend at least 3 exercise courses and present a solution in the exercise course to get the 0.3 bonus.
+Up to 3 persons may hand in one sheet.